shaloo/docs.arcana/docs/setup/config-auth/register-app.md

 # Register App

-In this tutorial, you will learn how to register a Web3 app and get a unique client identifier required for integrating with the {{config.extra.arcana.sdk_name}}.
+Learn how to register a Web3 app and get a unique client identifier required for integrating with the {{config.extra.arcana.sdk_name}}.

 ## Prerequisites